 - sea salt and pepper, to taste

 - For the Quinoa Bites:

 - Cook quinoa and rice according to package directions.
 Prepare muffin pan with nonstick baking spray.

 - In a large bowl, combine cooked quinoa and rice with remaining ingredients, except chives and pasta sauce; mix well to combine.

 - Transfer quinoa and rice mixture to prepared muffin pan.
 Using a tablespoon, fill each muffin cup to the top, then using a spatula, press down on the mixture to create a flat surface.

 - Bake for 20 minutes or until golden brown.
+Meanwhile, make the tomato sauce (below).
 Remove from oven; set aside to cool for 15 minutes.
 Using a teaspoon, gently remove rice and quinoa snacks from the muffin cups.